 For a fourth year, Duke Cancer Institute teamed up with the American Cancer Society to serve as local presenting sponsor at the charity’s Making Strides Against Breast Cancer walk held in Raleigh on Oct.
 14.

-The Breast Cancer Awareness Month-event attracted more than 6,000 participants — brightening up grey skies with many shades of pink — and raising more than $300,000 to support the fight against breast cancer this year.
+The Breast Cancer Awareness Month-event attracted more than 1800 registered participants — brightening up grey skies with many shades of pink — and raised more than $300,000 to support the fight against breast cancer this year.
 Five Duke Cancer Institute fundraising teams, made up of more than 120 DCI staff, patients, survivors and supporters, so far raised more than $7,000 of that total.